History of the Republican Party (United States): 2020 elections

 Hours after the attack ended, 139 of 221 House Republicans and 8 of 51 Senate Republicans voted to overturn Trump's election loss.
 Donald Trump conceded the following day that the Biden administration would take over the White House on January 20.
-Trump did not concede that he lost the election fairly, but during the United States House Select Committee on the January 6 Attack in 2022, it was shown that Trump was told he lost the election and preceded to publicly claim he won anyways.
+Trump did not concede that he lost the election fairly, but during the United States House Select Committee on the January 6 Attack in 2022, it was shown that Trump was told he lost the election and proceeded to publicly claim he won anyways.
 Trump acknowledged this in 2023.
 Later in January 2021, Trump was again impeached by the House, this time on charges of incitement of insurrection relating to the Capitol attack.

 Biden years: 2021–2025

 Biden was inaugurated on January 20, 2021, though Trump did not attend, becoming the first outgoing president since Andrew Johnson in 1869 to not attend his successor's inauguration.
 In February 2021, Trump was acquitted of the impeachment charges in the Senate by a vote of 57 guilty to 43 not guilty, which was not the two-thirds majority required to convict.
 Seven Republicans joined the guilty vote.
 These seven faced backlash from major Republicans.
 After the Capitol attack, thousands of Republicans left the party, including George W. Bush administration figure Colin Powell.
 Two years after the attack, the number of Republicans who believed the election stolen was still at 70%.
 Motivated by claims of widespread election fraud, Republicans initiated an effort to make voting laws more restrictive following some temporary easing of voting laws or their enforcement in that election.

 In 2021, Republican-controlled state legislatures "advanced their most conservative agenda in years" and were more aggressive in doing so than previous years.
 In June 2022, the Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, and Republicans passed abortion bans in red states.
 In the 2022 midterm elections, the Democratic Party lost the House for the first time since 2018, but increased their majority in the Senate.
 In 2023, Republicans passed a record number of anti-LGBTQ laws in red states, mostly targeting transgender people.
 During the speakership election, Kevin McCarthy was voted to be House Speaker after the House had performed 15 votes, the first 14 having no successful result.